 The EAL/D courses are designed for students who speak another language or dialect as their first or 'home' language.
 EAL/D focuses on development of the competent use of Standard Australian English in a range of contexts.
-The EAL/D ATAR course develops academic English skills to prepare students for tertiary study.
+The EAL/D General course develops English proficiency skills to prepare students for future opportunities in tertiary study.